Spain in the Eurovision Song Contest 2007: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country, the "Big Four" (France, Germany, Spain and the United Kingdom) and the ten highest placed finishers in the 2006 contest are required to qualify from the semi-final in order to compete for the final; the top ten countries from the semi-final progress to the final.
 As a member of the "Big 4", Spain automatically qualified to compete in the final on 12 May 2007.
 In addition to their participation in the final, Spain is also required to broadcast and vote in the semi-final on 10 May 2007.

 In Spain, both the semi-final and the final were broadcast on La 1 with commentary by Beatriz Pécker.
-The Spanish spokesperson, who announced the Spanish votes during the final, was Ainhoa Arbizu.
+RTVE appointed Ainhoa Arbizu as its spokesperson to announce during the final the Spanish votes.
 The broadcast of the final was watched by 3.373 million viewers in Spain with a market share of 28%.
 This represented a decrease of 10.9% from the previous year with 1.339 million less viewers.